-No charitable or political donations were made during the year (2016: £nil) and expenditure on research and development activities was £nil (2016: £nil).
+No charitable or political donations were made during the year (2017: £nil) and expenditure on research and development activities was £nil (2017: £nil).

-Financial instruments
+Financial instruments and risk management

-Details on the use of financial instruments and financial risk management are included on page 3 to 20 in the Operating and Financial Review.
+Details on the use of financial instruments are included on page 4 to 21 in the Operating and Financial Review and details of financial risk management included in Note 18 of the Notes to the Financial statements.